everlifeai/everlife-node-releases/README.md

-# Your Everlife.Ai Avatar Node
+# Your Everlife.AI Avatar Node

-This your main Everlife.ai avatar node.
-You can use it to set up your personal avatar and connect it to the Everlife network.
+This your main Everlife.AI Avatar node.
+You can use it to set up your personal avatar and connect it to the Everlife.AI network.

 The Avatar Node comes in two flavors:
 1. A [Docker](https://www.docker.com/) version that can be deployed on